Apply or Nominate to Become a Tableau Visionary

 Applications and nominations for the next class of Tableau Visionaries are open!
 Nominate yourself or tell us who you think should join the 2024 class of Tableau’s community leaders.

 Tableau Visionaries demonstrate mastery of Tableau, teach in the community, and collaborate with others to help everyone see and understand data.
 We count on our Visionaries to push us to be better partners, help us create products people love, and build an inclusive community where everyone belongs.

-In return, Visionaries get insider access to Tableau and other fun perks during their one-year term.
-If you or someone you know would be perfect for this role, apply or nominate by 10 p.m.
-PT, Friday, January 13, 2023.
+To support our community leaders, Visionaries get insider access to Tableau and other fun perks during their one-year term.
+If you or someone you know would be perfect for this role, apply or nominate by 11:59 p.m.
+PT, Thursday, January 11, 2024.

 The new cohort of community leaders will be critical to creating a world where everyone can see and understand data.
 During their one-year tenure, we ask community leaders to: